maduhu/Documentation/DFSP/ManageAcccoutHolders/ReadMe.md

 The process starts when the new DFSP user dials the USSD menu.
 The DFSP will recognize by the phone number of the user that the one is attached as an account holder.
 The process has 2 cases:

 - The user already has a user number but is not registered within the current DFSP.
 In this case the system will display his name and ask the user to create his new PIN.
 Then the system will display a confirmation message.
-In this case the default DFSP of the user will not be changed.
+In this case the primary DFSP of the user will not be changed.

 - The user does not have a user number.
 In this case DFSP will ask the user to enter his name, them will query the central directory and request a new user number to be created and finally the system will ask the user to create his new PIN.